faktor73/NESbag2/README.md

 ## License

-Mesen is available under the GPL V3 license.
+NESbag 2 is available under the GPL V3 license.
 Full text here: <http://www.gnu.org/licenses/gpl-3.0.en.html>

-Copyright (C) 2014-2024 Sour
+Mesen 2 is Copyright (C) 2014-2024 Sour

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by